-This post contains affiliate links, which means we may earn a small commission if you choose to make a purchase.
-We only make recommendations that are genuine and meet our ingredient/material safety standards.
+This guide contains affiliate links, which means we may earn a commission if you decide to make a purchase.
+(Not all links are affiliate, though!)
+As always, we only make recommendations that are genuine.

 What’s the Deal with Microwave Popcorn?